wosheesh/wmaterka/leadership.md

 <div class="section">
     <p>I design and lead programs for leaders and teams to help them examine how they are making sense of their world - and by doing so start to change it.</p>
     <p>Most leadership development offers better answers.
 I'm more interested in better questions.
 The kind that unsettle comfortable assumptions and open unexpected territory.</p>
     <p>In the room, we work with what's actually present: the unspoken tensions between people, the authority dynamics playing out in real time, the gap between espoused values and actual behavior.
 The content is leadership, learning, transformation.
-But the real curriculum is attention itself.</p>
+But the real curriculum is attention and awareness itself.</p>
-    <p>I work with executive teams, intact leadership groups, and open-enrollment programs - designing experiences that range from single sessions to extended developmental journeys.
+    <p>I work with executive teams, intact leadership groups, and on open-enrollment programs - designing experiences that range from single sessions to extended developmental journeys.
 The format adapts; the orientation stays the same: slow down, notice what's actually happening, build capacity from there.</p>
-    <p>What participants often say: the work is challenging but not unsafe.
-Something shifts that they can't quite name.
-They leave with fewer certainties and more capacity.</p>
+    <p>What participants often say: the work is challenging but rewarding. <em>"Something shifted in the way we saw the world, and it allowed us to create new possibilities"</em>.
+They leave with fewer certainties but more capacity.</p>
 </div>

 <div class="video-container video-centered">